Verification Status

 Lines of Coq

-Tracked Theorem/Lemma Statements
+Repository Theorem/Lemma Statements

-71 fully verified82 in progress85 planned
+358 fully verified0 in progress0 planned

 Phase Status